Monastic community of Mount Athos: Sketes

-Small communities of neighbouring cells have developed since the beginning of monastic life in the monastic community, some of which using the word "skete" (σκήτη) meaning "monastic settlement" or "lavra" (λαύρα) meaning "monastic congregation".
+Small communities of neighbouring cells have developed since the beginning of monastic life on Athos, some of which using the word "skete" (σκήτη) meaning "monastic settlement" or "lavra" (λαύρα) meaning "monastic congregation".
 The word "skete" is of Coptic origin and in its original form is a placename of a location in the Egyptian desert known today as Scetis.

 List of religious institutions

 Twenty monasteries

 The sovereign monasteries, in the order of their place in the Athonite hierarchy: